 - Credit or Debit Card; MasterCard or Visa only

-Active duty military and/or their spouse may be eligible for an Endorsement application credit.
-Request for credit must be submitted within 90 days of the credit/debit card payment.
-Applicants must submit a copy of one of the following as evidence of eligibility:
+Active-duty military and/or their spouse may be eligible for an Endorsement application credit and/or waiver of application fee.
+Request for credit must be submitted within 90 days of the credit/debit card payment for active-duty military applicants.
+For active-duty spouses, the proof of eligibility document must be received before the license can be issued.
+Applicants must submit a copy of one of the following documents as evidence of eligibility:

 - PCS orders bearing the name of the applicant

 - Dependent ID Card